uri-library-data-services/iassist-preview/content/blog/iassist-08-followup-part-2-restricted-data.md

 overview on evolution of IRBs in the United States.
 Review panels are largely populated by senior researchers.
-Although they bring substantial research experience to the table, their perspectives regarding security measures (the \"locked file cabinet\" approach) reflect traditional methodologies that don\'t translate completely to the digital age.
+Although they bring substantial research experience to the table, their perspectives regarding security measures (the "locked file cabinet" approach) reflect traditional methodologies that don't translate completely to the digital age.
 The result of IRB deliberations is, too often, inconsistent application of guidelines.
 Such case-by-case review can inadvertently feed investigator disillusionment with the IRB process.
 Data professionals